hyperledger-labs/hyperledger-labs.github.io/proposal-template.md

 The Amulet models expose a large number of configuration variables to the Governance app (fifty-five variables in the current version).
 These allow synchronizer operating groups to use the Governance app to modify minting and burning behaviors, including but not limited to issuance curves, issuance round timing, fees, and rewards.
 This makes it possible to separate the governance of a particular implementation of the Amulet reference application from development of the Hyperledger Splice code base.
 We expect that contributors interested in Hyperledger Splice may contribute, for example, extensions to the APIs for the reference applications, including extensions to Amulet Wallet and the Payment Scan; extensions and enhancements to the Synchronizer Governance application; changes to Traffic Acquisition behavior and APIs, and enhanced UI features in the Wallet and the Name Service.
 These will be accepted based on the Hyperledger Foundation process for open source projects.
 Any group operating a Canton synchronizer may accept and implement new versions of the Hyperledger Splice reference applications at its own discretion.
 The amulet configuration used by any Canton synchronizer operating group can be made publicly available (visible) by that operating group.

-Architecture
+##Architecture
 The following diagrams show how the Hyperledger Splice applications interact with the Daml platform from Digital Asset.

+![

-Notes:
+### Notes:
 	The Validator module contains the Wallet module and the Traffic Acquisition module.
 	The SV App module contains the Amulet smart contract code and the Amulet configuration variables, as well as the Synchronizer Governance app.